RestaurantWebsite BuilderLocal BusinessSmall Business

 CodePup generates a complete restaurant website from a single prompt, including every page you need from the start: homepage with your menu, location and hours, an online ordering flow with Stripe payments built in, and a contact page that puts your phone number front and center.
 There is no template picking, no drag and drop assembly, and no developer required.
 Every build goes through automated testing before you receive it, so nothing arrives broken.

 The AI catalog system manages your menu the way a content management system handles articles.
 You can add dishes, update prices, mark items as seasonal, and take things off the menu entirely from the admin dashboard without touching any code.
 When a customer places an order, they receive an automated confirmation email through the event-driven email system.
 When you want to see how your ordering volume has trended over the past 30 days, the analytics dashboard has that information ready.
 From the moment you finish your prompt to a live restaurant website that takes real orders, the window is under 30 minutes.
+See the ecommerce store builder for the full capability set the generated restaurant site inherits.

 Ready to build with CodePup AI?